FTSE slips on Greek jitters, travel and banking stocks worst hit

 “People might also be nervous about booking new holidays, so it could have a longer term impact too.”

+International Consolidated Airlines Group and easyJet were down 3.3 and 1.8 percent.

-Basic resources stocks also dropped, with the UK mining index down 0.7 percent.
+Basic resources stocks largely reversed early underperformance, with the UK mining index down just 0.3 percent.

-Although shares in China, the world’s top metals consumer, extended a recent decline, precious metal miners Randgold and Fresnillo were two of only three stocks in positive territory, as gold was boosted by investors looking for safe-havens.
-(Editing by Catherine Evans and Toby Chopra)
+Although shares in China, the world’s top metals consumer, extended a recent decline, precious metal miners Randgold and Fresnillo were among only a few stocks in positive territory, as gold was boosted by investors looking for safe-havens.